warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 ![expanded tree](images/pangrape11.png "Split Chardonnay genes")

-Putative split genes are marked with a blinking yellow node (it will only blink for a few seconds after the clade is open), and when you click on it, you will read “gene_split” following the species name (see inset below for the first split gene pair).
+Putative split genes are marked with a blinking yellow node (it will only blink for a few seconds after the clade is open), and when you click on it, you will read “gene_split” following the species name (see inset below for the first split gene pair: VvChar04.ver1.0.g339770 and VvChar04.ver1.0.g339780).

 ![gene split](images/pangrape12.png "gene_split")

 Notice that these gene pairs map to contiguous regions in the chromosome and hence have consecutive gene ids, for example, the second putative split gene pair in the tree consists of VvChar04.ver1.0.g009660 at position GCs104:9825009-9826201:- (N-terminal) and VvChar04.ver1.0.g009650 at position GCs104:9816229-9824982:- (C-terminal).

-You may also prune the tree to only display a subset of the 35 species, by clicking on the spider gear of the Search Filters panel.
-Hover your mouse over to see a message like: “Genomes Filter” and Searching 35 genomes.
+You may also prune the tree to only display a subset of the 37 species, by clicking on the spider gear of the Search Filters panel.
+Hover your mouse over to see a message like: “Genomes Filter” and Searching 37 genomes.
 Click on it and select the species you want to limit your search to, and also those that you wish to be included in the Homology tree view.

 ![prune tree](images/pangrape13.png "Select Genomes")

 Please note that resizing the gray slider that surrounds the entire protein allows you to navigate along it.
 Also, at the bottom of the panel notice the number of Homologs, Orthologs, and Paralogs.
 By clicking on any of them, the corresponding gene list will be displayed.
 See for example, the list of 4 paralogs of Vitvi05g00130 in the figure below.